 - Create an innovative learning and development strategy, then promote it.
-People want to know there are plenty of opportunities to develop their career.
-Make sure you spend time to share your L&D program with potential employees.
-This will help retain existing staff. .
+People want to know there are plenty of opportunities to develop their careers.

 - Create an attractive EVP and employer branding strategy that will draw people to work for your organisation.
 Be sure that whatever you promise is reality when they join your organisation.

 - As part of this process, enliven your website recruitment pages with plenty of interesting and detailed information attractive to a wide range of candidates with diverse experience.
-This information should highlight why your organisation is unique and why they should work for you.
-Essentially it should promote your employer brand and EVP.
+This information should highlight why your organisation is unique and why it should work for you.
+Essentially it should promote your employer's brand and EVP.